wso2-attic/esb-connectors/peoplehr/peoplehr-connector/peoplehr-connector-1.0.0/README.txt

  4. Create a PeopleHR trial account and derive the API Key.
-	i) 		Using the URL "http://www.trial.peoplehr.com/" create a PeopleHR trial account. ii)		Login to the created People HR account and go to Settings >> API >> Under API Key Management >> Create an API Key. iii)	Create at least one department and note the department name for further reference. iv)		Create at least two projects and at least one task should be added to each of them.
+	i) 		Using the URL "http://www.trial.peoplehr.com/" create a PeopleHR trial account. ii)		Login to the created People HR account and go to Settings >> API >> Under API Key Management >> Create an API Key. iii)	Create at least two projects and at least one task should be added for each of them.
+			Go to Settings >> Timesheets >> Project/Task >> Select '+(Manage This List)' from the drop down list and add project/task.
 			Keep the project names and the task names for further reference.

  5. Update the PeopleHR properties file at location "{PeopleHR_Connector_Home}/peoplehr-connector/peoplehr-connector-1.0.0/org.wso2.carbon.connector/src/test/resources/artifacts/ESB/connector/config" as below.